 One of the less populated beaches in California but one that is not to be overlooked is Will Rogers State Beach.
 Located 23.5 miles from Universal Studios Hollywood, the beach is over 100 acres in size, and perfect for relaxing and chilling out with friends.

-Much like Sorrento beach, Will Rogers State Beach is also very popular with volleyball players who frequent to the quiet part of California to play their beloved game.
+Much like Sorrento beach, Will Rogers State Beach is also very popular with volleyball players who frequently visit the quieter parts of California to play.

-People also like to swim in the quiet ocean and also ride their bike up on down the beach.
-It is the most Northern part on the Marvin Braude Bike Trail system.
+People also like to swim in the quiet ocean and also ride their bikes up on down the beach.
+It is the most Northern part of the Marvin Braude Bike Trail system.

-At Will Rogers State beach you can also hire beach wheelchairs so that you are able to enjoy the beach with the whole family and be able to go on the sand with not as much effort.
+At the Will Rogers State Beach, you can also hire beach wheelchairs so that you are able to enjoy the beach with the whole family and be able to go on the sand with not as much effort.